jbenninghoff/cluster-validation/README.txt

 to hand over to your production team.

 Install clush (rpm provided, also available via EPEL) on a machine with passwordless ssh to all other cluster nodes.
+If using a non-root account, then non-root account should have passwordless sudo rights configured in /etc/sudoers.
 Update the file /etc/clustershell/groups to include an entry for "all" matching a pattern or patterns of host names.
+For example;
-For example, "all: node[0-10]".
+"all: node[0-10]"
 Verify clush works correctly by running "clush -a date".
 Compare results with "clush -ab date".